tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

 To support the Login flow, we need a set of new endpoints and a button.

-We&#8217;ll add a new `/account/login/twitter` endpoint with a final callback of `/account/login/twitter/continue` redirect URL to perform the actual Sign On, and we&#8217;ll add a button to the existing Login view:
+We'll add a new `/account/login/twitter` endpoint with a final callback of `/account/login/twitter/continue` redirect URL to perform the actual Sign On, and we'll add a button to the existing Login view:

 <div id="attachment_9185" style="width: 361px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_205.png" alt="Addition of a &quot;Login with Twitter&quot; button" width="351" height="379" class="size-full wp-image-9185" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_205.png 351w, /wp-content/uploads/2018/04/aspnetcore2cosmos_205-278x300.png 278w" sizes="(max-width: 351px) 100vw, 351px" />

   <p class="wp-caption-text">
-    Addition of a &#8220;Login with Twitter&#8221; button
+    Addition of a “Login with Twitter” button
   </p>
 </div>